Yoti app and Post Office Easy ID privacy notice

 |Your photo||To have a photo on your account that you can then share.

-After registering you are able to take an account photo, which you can then share as part of proving your identity.
+After signing up you are able to take an account photo, which you can then share as part of proving your identity.
 We also ask you to take a photo when you take certain actions in the app, so we can be sure it’s you.
-Organisations may also request this as an extra security step.
+Third party companies may also request this as an extra security step.
 See the section below for more information.

 Yoti securely stores the photos.